Patch history · Notes for playtesters

 Added a master debug flag plus tagged log categories (health, eat, drink, bandage, hit) so future bugs can be isolated quickly.

-• Reset to a clean 1.6 baseline and re-applied all the v1–v7 fixes in a cleaner structure.
+• Reset to a clean 1.6 baseline and re-applied all the v1 to v7 fixes in a cleaner structure.

 • Backported later DayZ stability patterns: smarter attack gate, duplicate-hit guarding, building loot dedup, weighted loot cache, view-distance-aware zombie spawn throttling.